xiatechs/OneTimeLink-External/README.md

 # Sharing Sensitive Information with Xiatech

-Welcome from Xiatech, you have been given this guide as someone from Xiatech has requested some potentially private or sensititve information.
-By following this guide you will use Xiatechs Onetime-link to share information in an encrypted and secure way.
+Welcome from Xiatech, you have been given this guide as someone from Xiatech has requested some potentially private or sensitive information.
+By following this guide, you will use Xiatechs Onetime-link to share information in an encrypted and secure way.

 Please follow the steps below.